jpoindexter/ReasonOps/docs/use-cases/reasoning-validation/scoring-rubric-implementation.md

 ## 🧠 ReasonOps Context

-This user story is part of the ReasonOps Palantir-level evaluation platform.
+This user story is part of the ReasonOps high-assurance evaluation platform.
 It defines the core scoring rubric logic used across judgment workflows.
 The rubric allows AI and human evaluators to apply consistent, version-controlled criteria across step and task evaluation panels.
 It supports dynamic calibration, inline annotations, error detection, consensus scoring, and auditability to ensure accurate and explainable outputs.

 ## 🎯 Objective